OlympusDAO/olympus-protocol-metrics-subgraph/docs/local-compose.md

 work can resume from the existing Postgres volume.
 Reset-on-start is reserved for the Railway indexer runtime.

+## Which Command to Run

+Use `pnpm run compose:core` when working on indexer handlers, schemas, snapshot logic, or Hasura-backed data shape.
+This is the default local development path because Compose provides Postgres, Hasura, and the `ENVIO_PG_*` environment variables the startup wrapper requires.

+Use `pnpm run compose:up` when you also need the local artifact bucket and metrics API, or when validating an end-to-end API flow after the publisher has written artifacts.

+Use `pnpm run compose:api` or `pnpm run compose:api:rebuild` when the indexing core is already running and you are only iterating on storage/API behavior.

+Use `pnpm run compose:publish` after the indexer has produced at least one complete daily snapshot and you want to generate local `v2/` artifact shards for the API.

+Use `pnpm run envio:dev` or `pnpm run envio:start` only for direct host runs against already reachable Postgres and Hasura services.
+These commands do not start Docker services and do not receive Compose's local defaults.
+Before running them, export `ENVIO_PG_HOST`, `ENVIO_PG_PORT`, `ENVIO_PG_USER`, `ENVIO_PG_PASSWORD`, `ENVIO_PG_DATABASE`, `ENVIO_PG_SSL_MODE`, `HASURA_GRAPHQL_ENDPOINT`, `HASURA_GRAPHQL_ADMIN_SECRET`, `ENVIO_API_TOKEN`, and the per-chain `ENVIO_*_RPC_URL` variables.
+For the indexer, `HASURA_GRAPHQL_ENDPOINT` is the Hasura metadata endpoint, usually `/v1/metadata`, not the publisher's `/v1/graphql` endpoint.

 ## Split Workflow

 For day-to-day development, keep the indexing core running separately because